mrBigJS/d3-simpleCharts/readme.txt

 1. Chart type switcher buttons to compare data different ways.
 1. New chart's vertical position control based on CSS.
 1. New chart's total look & feel control based on CSS.
-1. Smooth gradient coloring of each bar of chart available by request.
+1. Automatic smooth gradient coloring of each bar (or area) of chart.
 1. Many embedded charts on the same page, no problem.
-1. Supporting W3C's globally recognized web standards: DOM, SVG, and CSS.
+1. Supporting W3C's globally recognized open web standards: DOM, SVG, and CSS.
+1. Supports time series from data files.
+1. Open chart's data set export: Excel, SVG editor/viewer, and into big data (JSON) format.
+1. JavaScript API support for all shortcode's options with your apps.
 .

 **Data input and output**

-* Data importing from shortcode / external files (CSV/TSV/JSON) on server.
+* Data importing from external files (CSV/TSV/JSON) on server.
 * Exporting: Excel and JSON formats (eq big data).
 * Optional smart parsing of 2x2 matrix data points files row by row.
 .